Greater Toronto, ON Banner

 4. Is this a good time to buy Toronto real estate?

-It's almost impossible to time the market perfectly.
-However, if you are buying your forever home and don't plan to sell for ten years, the risks of buying now are lower than a year ago.
+If you are buying your forever home and do not plan to sell for 10 years, the risks of buying now are lower than they were a year ago.
+However, if you are looking for a shorter-term investment, waiting could be prudent, as year-over-year prices are still down and further economic uncertainty remains.

 If you are considering buying, be sure to drive a hard bargain and pay as close to market value as possible.
-Also, don't bite off more than you can chew when it comes to financing.
+Also, do not bite off more than you can chew when it comes to financing.

 Planning to Buy?
 Check out our Complete Home Buyer’s Guide so we can walk you through the end-to-end process and get you ready to buy your new home!